 Isentress HD (and Isentress)

-Standard DoseIsentress HD: Two 600 mg film-coated tablets once daily for individuals new to HIV therapy (treatment-naïve) or who are virologically suppressed (have undetectable viral load) on an initial regimen of Isentress.
+Standard DoseIsentress HD: Two 600 mg film-coated tablets once daily, with or without food, for individuals new to HIV therapy (treatment-naïve) or who are virologically suppressed (have undetectable viral load) on an initial regimen containing raltegravir.

-Isentress: One 400 mg film-coated tablet twice daily for people with HIV treatment experience; this Isentress dose may also be taken by those new to HIV therapy.
+Isentress: One 400 mg film-coated tablet twice daily, with or without food, for people with HIV treatment experience or individuals who are new to HIV therapy.

 Isentress HD is for adults and children weighing at least 88 pounds (40 kg).
 Isentress is for adults and children weighing at least 4 pounds (2 kg).
-Both Isentress HD and Isentress can be taken without regard to food.
+Both Isentress HD and Isentress can be taken with or without food.

-Isentress (but not Isentress HD) pediatric formulations are available as an oral suspension and flavored chewable tablets.
-Isentress dosing is based on weight for children less than 55 pounds; see package insert for dosing.
-The chewable tablets may be chewed or swallowed whole.
-Do not substitute chewable tablets or oral suspension for film-coated tablets.
+Isentress (but not Isentress HD) pediatric formulations are available as an oral suspension.
+Isentress dosing is based on weight for children less than 55 pounds; see package insert for dosing and mixing instructions.
+Do not substitute oral suspension for film-coated tablets.

 Take missed dose as soon as possible, unless it’s closer to the time of your next dose.
 Do not double up on your next dose.